A goal from Frederic Kanoute was enough to see the hosts bag the three points ...

 Los Nervionenses made their intentions known right from the start as they had three chances to break the deadlock in the opening two minutes of the game.
 Alvaro Negredo was the main culprit as he saw two finishes from inside the box saved and a header fly wide of the left post.

 Sevilla continued to dominate the game and it seemed like it was a matter of time before they open the scoring.
 Diego Capel was granted with a glorious opportunity in the tenth minute when he picked out a horrible backpass from Juanfran on the left wing, but blasted his finish into the side after advancing into the box.

-The Mali international did not wait long for his goal though.
+The Mali international did not wait long for his first strike of the night, though.
 In the 35th minute Kanoute headed in an inch-perfect cross by Navas from the left wing to give Sevilla the lead.
-The goal saw the hosts completely change their gameplan as they began defending deep in their own half in an effort to preserve their advantage.
+The goal saw the hosts completely change their gameplan as they began defending deep in their own half in an effort to preserve their lead.

 The second period saw Osasuna improve greatly as they were attacking down the right, left and through the centre in search of an equaliser.
 Sevilla, for their part, were doing their best to frustrate their opponents.

 Kanoute had a chance to put the game out of Osasuna's reach in the 61st minute when he blasted a shot from inside the box left of Ricardo's goal.
 Just before the seventy-minute mark Sergio Fernandez saw a header from the centre of the box saved after a cross by Francisco Punal.